 Summary : Late December is a beautiful time to experience Antarctica.
-Enjoy extended daylight hours at this time of the season, the wildlife colonies are busy, and as the sea ice continues to break up, your range of landing sites expands even further.
+Enjoy extended daylight hours at this time of the season.
+The wildlife colonies are busy and, as the sea ice continues to break up, your range of landing sites expands even further.
 Fly from South America to Antarctica in a little over two hours where you will board you ship and enjoy a thorough exploration of the glaciated coastline of the Antarctic Peninsula.
-You will see in the New Year surrounded by the icebergs and towering glaciers of Antarctica, before continuing your journey to South Georgia.
-Follow the course taken by Sir Ernest Shackleton whose epic small boat journey, from Elephant Island across the Scotia Sea to South Georgia remains one of the greatest feats of navigation in history.
-Commence your exploration at the remote south-eastern tip of South Georgia and then spend the following days exploring the northern coastline.
-Here are some of the largest king penguin colonies on earth.
-The shores are covered in wildlife – including nesting albatross, fur seals and elephant seals.
+You will ring in the New Year surrounded by the icebergs and towering glaciers of Antarctica, before continuing your journey to South Georgia.
+Follow the course taken by Sir Ernest Shackleton whose epic small boat journey, from Elephant Island across the Scotia Sea to South Georgia remains one of the greatest feats in the history of navigation.
+Commence your exploration at the remote southeastern tip of South Georgia and then spend the following days exploring the northern coastline.
+Here there are some of the largest king penguin colonies on earth.
+The shores are covered in wildlife—including nesting albatross, fur seals and elephant seals.
 Rusting relics from the old whaling era sit silent and provide dramatic contrasts to the green tussock grass, and snowy peaks that surround us.
 You will then head for the Falkland Islands and aim to spend one final day exploring the wildlife-rich Sea Lion Island and nearby by Bleaker Island.
-Your voyage concludes in Stanley – the small capital from where you will fly back to South America.
+Your voyage concludes in Stanley—the small capital from where you will fly back to South America.

-Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Photography, Triple/Quad Cabins, Air Cruise (Antarctica)
+Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Photography, Triple/Quad Cabins, Antarctica Air-Cruise

 Your journey starts this morning in the southern Chilean port city of Punta Arenas.
 Gather at a central location and transfer to the airport for the two-hour flight across the Drake Passage to Antarctica (this flight is included in the price of your voyage).
 Upon arrival at King George Island, embark your ship via Zodiac.
 After settling into your cabins and exploring your new surroundings, you will meet your expedition team and fellow passengers.
 Excitement is in the air as you enjoy a welcome refreshment and set sail.
 No doubt, everyone will be looking forward to the adventure ahead.